aknuds1/bankai/README.md

 ### `compiler = bankai(entry, [opts])`
 Create a new bankai instance.
 Takes a path to a JavaScript file as the first argument.
 The following options are available:

+Available options are:

+* watch: Enable watching of source files and disable minification
+* babelifyDeps: Control whether dependencies are transformed with babelify or not, default: true

 - __opts.quiet:__ Defaults to `false`.
 Don't output any data to `stdout`.
 Useful if you have your own logging system.